Built Beyond Belief

 Green Trellis frame

 The green trellis frame is retained for Ninja H2 Carbon

 Although the Ninja H2 Carbon’s high performance cannot be denied, since it was not intended to be a race bike designed to turn quick lap times as efficiently as possible, it did not need the spartan accommodation found on most purpose-built supersport models.
 The man-machine interface enables riders to enjoy the bike’s performance with a modicum of comfort.
 While the riding position, ergonomics and cockpit layout were all designed first and foremost to put the rider in the best position to control this amazing machine, the impression from the rider’s perspective is one not of austerity, but rather plush quality, high-tech control, and an impeccable fit and finish.

 Unlike a standard mass-production model, the high-precision production of the Ninja H2 Carbon requires greater hands-on participation by skilled Kawasaki craftsmen.
 Each step, from metalworking, treatment, welding, painting to assembly, fine-tuning and inspection is carefully attended to in order to create a product of superior quality.
 Within Kawasaki’s Akashi Factory, production takes place in an area dedicated exclusively to the Ninja H2 Carbon.

 Ninja H2 Carbon Bottom Line

-- The 2018 Ninja H2 Carbon is a road registerable mass production model available in limited numbers for the Australian Market.
+- The 2019 Ninja H2 Carbon is a road registerable mass production model available in limited numbers for the Australian Market.

-- The Ninja H2 Carbon is Sold and Serviced by a limited number of specially appointed and trained Kawasaki Ninja H2, Ninja H2 SX SE and Ninja H2R Dealers.
+- The Ninja H2 Carbon is Sold and Serviced by a limited number of specially appointed and trained Kawasaki Ninja H2 Carbon, Ninja H2 SX SE and Ninja H2R Dealers.